HayeonJeong/HayeonJeong/README.md

-# Hi there, I'm Hayeon Jeong 👋
+# Hayeon Jeong

-I am a **Master's student** in [MCML Group](https://mcml.yonsei.ac.kr/) at [**Yonsei University**](https://maps.app.goo.gl/NRtndJLbFDHCh4vm7), fortunate to be advised by [**Prof. Jong-Seok Lee**](https://scholar.google.com/citations?user=YGwwt6cAAAAJ&hl=en).
+I am an M.S. student in the [MCML Group](https://mcml.yonsei.ac.kr/) at [Yonsei University](https://maps.app.goo.gl/NRtndJLbFDHCh4vm7), advised by [Prof. Jong-Seok Lee](https://scholar.google.com/citations?user=YGwwt6cAAAAJ&hl=en), and a Visiting Graduate Researcher at the Computational Machine Learning Lab, UCLA, advised by [Prof. Cho-Jui Hsieh](https://web.cs.ucla.edu/~chohsieh/).
+I am applying for Ph.D. programs in Fall 2026.

-My research interests lie in trustworthy and robust deep learning, particularly in image-based generative models.
-I study how generative models can be designed and analyzed to ensure reliability, robustness, and controlled behavior, aiming to bridge the gap between powerful generation capabilities and real-world trustworthiness.
+My research centers on image-based generative models — how they can be designed, steered, and understood to be reliable and controllable.
+I am particularly interested in text-to-image diffusion, reinforcement learning for generation, mechanistic interpretability, and AI safety, with the broader goal of bridging powerful generation capabilities and real-world trustworthiness.

 <p align="left">
   <a href="https://scholar.google.com/citations?hl=ko&user=3BPlPxAAAAAJ">